 For a secretive sunset or sunrise spot that only the locals know, head to Conchs Point – a pretty water access point that’s located at 608 Bay Street, or just north of the heart of the Morehead City downtown area.
 This site features limited street side parking, but it also boasts a walkway that leads to a stunning waterfront gazebo and floating dock on the edge of Calico Bay, which makes it an enticing destination for kayakers, anglers, birdwatchers, and any visitor who appreciates a natural scene with limited company.

-Well known as a popular launching point for both anglers and Intracoastal Waterway-visiting mariners, the Newport River launch site / Radio Island Pier is also a nicely accessible destination for sightseers who want to enjoy an unforgettable view of the surrounding waterfront terrain.
+Well known as a popular launching point for both anglers and Intracoastal Waterway-visiting mariners, the Newport River Pier and Ramp is also a nicely accessible destination for sightseers who want to enjoy an unforgettable view of the surrounding waterfront terrain.
 Located in between the towns of Morehead City and neighboring Beaufort, this site that’s surrounded by water features ample parking, restrooms, and a fishing pier that extends 575’ ft. into the river waters.
 Head to the end of the pier to watch the local anglers reel in catch after catch, and to enjoy a panoramic vista of the river and nearby Morehead City commercial fishing center.

 Scenic Destinations in the Area